 As a response to this Nicolette founded Marcus-Wolf in 2004 to deliver bespoke leadership presentation programmes to individual leaders and teams marrying her practical performing skills with leadership coaching development.
 Nicolette coached to over 250 clients many of whom worked in the City of London developing a reputation of being the authority voice in her field.
 During this time, she became an accredited adult educator with Warwick University as well as studying at the University of Oxford, gaining a Diploma in Biblical and Theological Studies.

 In her work, Nicolette recognised the overwhelming desire people had to make a difference.
 Money was something they worked for yet once achieved, they were looking for something else – a more significant method of work/life satisfaction.
 Nicolette is passionate in BeMORE’s mission to connect, educate and inspire people passionate to help others through living generously.
 She believes that in doing so, people find greater personal reward, meaning and purpose.

 She believes that success comes from transparency and integrity; and these are the values which drive her work.

 Andrew has been a trustee and treasurer of BeMORE since January 2015 and, along with his wife Miranda, has been actively involved since the charity’s foundation.

-He is a keen supporter of a number of charitable causes across education, youth work and homelessness, which he finds extremely rewarding.
-He is very excited about helping other young professionals identify causes they care about and then get involved with.
+He is a keen supporter of a number of charitable causes across education, youth work and homelessness.
+He is very excited about offering other young professionals the opportunity to identify causes they care about and then helping them to get involved.

 Andrew is a managing director at Goldman Sachs, where has worked since 2005.

 Tobi is the Founder & Managing Director of Smooth Digital, a growth focused digital marketing agency based in Shoreditch, London.
 Tobi has over 10 years experience in marketing & sales and a huge passion for entrepreneurship.